 1) 'Freeze pane' wouldn't work for me since the chart is too large and I'd prefer to have the data sheet unfrozen for easy perusal.

 2) I saw mention of opening a separate window with the chart in it, while having the workbook window aligned next to it.
 I don't know if that can work, but I'd also prefer to just have the chart on the worksheet and stationary.

 When I limit the scrolling area in a worksheet, and it works there and then, when I close and reopen the whorkbook, the limiting does not work.

 This is how I do it:-

+I Right-click the sheet tab for the sheet which I want to place a limit.
 In the resulting Context menu, I choose View Code.
 The VBA editor appears and asks for the password to view the code.
 I keyin the password

 I then set in my limit as B2:O25

 Then I close the VBA Editor and display the worksheet where I try and I find it working.

 I have a workbook with 8 sheets, one of which is the "main" sheet that holds all of my user data for logins at my job (I'm in IT).
 There are about 4300 users and 23 fields for each user, so there are 4300 rows in the sheet.
 Other sheets in the book are important, but not as much as this one.